Mohammedbashirsulima/bike_buyers-dashboad/README.md

 Edited charts by add axis,  axis titles, chart titles, est… Create three slicers for three charts
-Created Report connection for each slicers here in linke you can find the dashboard i uploaded it onedriver https://1drv.ms/x/s!AujwXMH7kggZnSG1AjxJNNGiifNi?e=IL2uwE
+Created Report connection for each slicers here in this linke you can find the dashboard i uploaded it Onedriver https://1drv.ms/x/s!AujwXMH7kggZnSG1AjxJNNGiifNi?e=IL2uwE